 The Future of Predicting Yield Production

-As farmers across the Midwest gear up for planting season, a certain question may cross their minds before putting seed in the planters: How will we be better able to predict yields this fall?
+As farmers gear up for planting season each year, a certain question may cross their minds before putting seed in the planters: How will we be better able to predict yields this fall?

 Researchers at Iowa State University (ISU) are investigating just that.
 From analyzing genetics, developing new hybrids, creating plant wearable sensors, and establishing new tools, these professors are hoping to make breakthroughs for all farmers to better predict yields long before harvest.